josephsl/addonUpdater/readme.md

 You can configure Add-on Updater settings from NVDA Settings screen (NVDA menu, Preferences, Settings) under Add-on Updater category.
 Add-on settings are as follows:

-* Automatically check for add-on updates (unavailable on server systems): if checked, NVDA will check for add-on updates once a day.
-Automatic update checks is supported on Windows client systems.
+* Automatically check for add-on updates: if checked, NVDA will check for add-on updates once a day.
+Automatic update checks is enabled on Windows client systems and disabled on server systems.
 * Add-on update notification (Windows 10 and later): you can choose to receive update notification as a dialog or a toast.
 On Windows releases earlier than 10 and on server systems, or running portable copy of NVDA, update notification will be shown as a dialog.
 * Update add-ons in the background (Windows 10 and later): if checked, Add-on Updater will apply updates in the background.
 A toast will appear informing you that add-on updates are being downloaded and installed, followed by another message announcing update results.
 Same limitations as add-on update notification setting and toast must be selected from the above option in order for background updates to work.
 * Do not update add-ons: you can choose add-ons that should not be updated.